Introduction

 Hearts

-In the Hearts game, face cards, especially the queen of spades, carry high value.
-Players aim to avoid capturing hearts and the queen of spades, as they carry penalty points.
+In the Hearts game, face cards, especially the queen of spades, carry a high value.
+Players aim to avoid capturing hearts and the queen of spades, as they have penalty points.
 The queen of spades, in particular, is known as the ‘Black Lady’ or ‘Black Maria’ and is often a pivotal card in determining the game's outcome.

 Spades

-Face cards are important in this trick-taking game in which spades are always the trump suit.
+Face cards are essential in this trick-taking game in which spades are always the trump suit.
 The ace of spades is typically the highest-ranking card, followed by the other face cards in descending order (King, Queen, Jack).
 Players strategically use face cards to win tricks and fulfil bidding contracts while avoiding penalties.

 Canasta